-The UK-wide campaign, Control Your Choice (add hyperlinks to new website) was first launched to ensure that women of all ages are aware of the options available to them when it comes to making big decisions about their treatment for common health conditions, in particular, Stress Urinary Incontinence (SUI).
+The UK-wide campaign, Control Your Choice was first launched to ensure that women of all ages are aware of the options available to them when it comes to making big decisions about their treatment for common health conditions, in particular, Stress Urinary Incontinence (SUI).

 On International Women’s Day 2019 (Friday 8th March), Control Your Choice is taking the opportunity to reiterate the scale of SUI and help to unpick many of the myths and “scare stories” surrounding treatment options.